Introduction

 Installing a Weed Barrier

-Lay a landscape fabric over the area to prevent weed growth while allowing water to drain.
+Place a landscape fabric over the area to prevent weed to stop weeds from growing while allowing for proper water drainage.

 Adding the Base Layer

-Spread a layer of crushed stone or gravel as the base, about 4 inches thick.
+Put down a layer of crushed stone or gravel about 4 inches thick as your base.

-Compact the base layer to create a solid foundation.
+Compact this layer to create a strong foundation for your patio.

 Step 4: Installing the Patio Material